 Honest Security is different from traditional approaches to IT security, and you need a tool designed specifically to support the principles.

 Use an endpoint security solution that allows you to clearly communicate your organization’s security guidelines and help users comply with security policies without rigid management.
 It should immediately and automatically notify users of security issues and guide them through self-remediation steps at the point of performance.

 By reaching out to affected users and helping them take action, such software allows you to crowdsource security workloads.
 Users are empowered to remain the administrator of their devices without compromising your company’s security and compliance goals.

 Kolide is an endpoint security solution built on the principles of Honest Security.
 Unlike other solutions, it prioritizes users’ privacy.
 The user-focused approach to security allows employees to see what data is collected, who can see the data, and even view the full source code of the agent running on their devices to achieve full transparency.

-Try Kolide for free for 14 days and see how it can improve security in your company.
+Watch our on-demand demo and see how it Kolide’s Device Trust solution can improve security in your company.